Dave2ooo/F2LTrainer/docs/smart-cube-architecture.md

 1. Map wide move to expected single-layer move (e.g., `r` expects `L` from smart cube)
 2. Check if `moveBuffer` contains the expected single-layer move
-3. If match: apply wide move to TwistyPlayer, update `cumulativeRotation` with implicit rotation
+3. If match: apply wide move to TwistyPlayer, **PREPEND** implicit rotation to `cumulativeRotation`
 4. **Smart cube detects the opposite face** (L for r, R for l, etc.)
+5. Wide moves cause physical reorientation, so rotation is prepended (same as slice moves)

 ### Step 3: Handle Regular Moves